prushorth90/Real-Estate-Extension/README.md

     ```
     which will add dist folder
 2. Open Chrome
-3. Go to extension page.
+3. Go to extension page: url = chrome://extensions/
 4. Turn on "developer mode" button in the top right
 4. Click "load unpacked" button in the top left.
 5. Find "dist" folder and open that.